Middle School

 Independent and Creative Thinkers

-- seventh grade
+- seventh grade - building connections

-- eighth grade
+- eighth grade - acting with integrity

-- character education & life skills
+- life skills & enrichment

 - community service